-Fuengirola has a vibrant life is reflected by all the nationalities that live here.
-People from all over northern Europe long for the sun and heat, and many people have bought a holiday home here.
+Fuengirola has a vibrant life which is reflected by all the nationalities that are living here.
+People from all over northern Europe long for the warm and sunny climate, and many people have bought a holiday home here.
 In addition, Fuengirola is home to a lot of people from the rest of the world that have moved here because the Costa del Sol is the only place in Europe which has a subtropical climate.
-Here's a unique opportunity to get to know with lots of interesting people from around the world.
+Here's a unique opportunity to get to know lots of interesting people from around the world.

-Since Fuengirola is a relatively small town you will usually meet good colleagues and friends when you go for a walk through town or on the beach, which makes it easy to feel at home even if you live in another country.
+Since Fuengirola is a relatively small town, you will usually meet friends when you go for a walk through town or along the beach, which makes it easy to feel at home even if you live in another country.

-In the suburb of Torre Blanca there are many good restaurants that are difficult to find unless you know where they are located.
+In the suburb of Torreblanca there are many good restaurants that are difficult to find unless you know where they are located.
 In addition there are so-called Chiringuitos, beach restaurants, along the beach in Fuengirola.
 These restaurants are generally open only during the day and you will find a large selection of classic Spanish dishes of seafood as well as salads and common meat dishes.
-There is however a big difference in the quality of the Chiringuitos.See our list of good restaurants in Fuengirola here...
+There is however a big difference in the quality of the Chiringuitos.See our list of good restaurants in Fuengirola...